-In Opinion of the Justices No. 269, 384 So.2d 1051 (Ala.1980), the Court stated that, "[T]he question of whether or not an appropriation was for a public purpose [is] largely within the legislative domain, rather than within the domain of the courts."
+In Opinion of the Justices No. 269, 384 So.2d 1051 (Ala.1980), the Court said "the question of whether or not an appropriation was for a public purpose [is] largely within the legislative domain, rather than within the domain of the courts."
 Quoting Board of Revenue of Mobile County v.
 Puckett, 149 So.
 850 (Ala.
-1933), the Court noted that, "The Legislature (or council) has to a great extent the right to determine the question, and its determination is conclusive when it does not clearly appear to be wrong, assuming that we have a right to differ with them in their finding.
-Taken on its face, it is our duty to assume that the Legislature (or council) acted within constitutional limits and did not make a donation when such construction is not inconsistent with the recitals of the act."
-(Parentheses added).
+1933), the Court noted that, "The Legislature has to a great extent the right to determine the question, and its determination is conclusive when it does not clearly appear to be wrong, assuming that we have a right to differ with them in their finding.
+Taken on its face, it is our duty to assume that the Legislature acted within constitutional limits and did not make a donation when such construction is not inconsistent with the recitals of the act."
+The Court will generally apply this same logic to the actions of the municipal council, which is the legislative body of the local government.